Move-Out Cleaning Checklist: Get Your Full Security Deposit Back

 Kitchen Move-Out Checklist

 The kitchen is the room where landlords find the most deduction-worthy issues.
-Grease, food residue, and appliance neglect are the top reasons for cleaning deductions.

-Oven racks: Scrub until clean.
+- Oven racks — Scrub until clean.
 Soak overnight if needed.

-Dishwasher: Clean filter, spray arms, door edges, and rubber gasket.
-Run an empty cycle with vinegar.
+- Dishwasher — Clean filter, spray arms, door edges, rubber gasket.

-Light fixtures: Clean covers and bulbs.
-Replace burned-out bulbs.
+- Light fixtures — Clean covers and bulbs, replace burned-out bulbs.

 Bathroom Move-Out Checklist

-Medicine cabinet: Clean interior shelves and mirror.
+- Medicine cabinet — Clean interior shelves and mirror.

-Exhaust fan: Remove cover and clean.
-Wipe fan blades.
+- Exhaust fan — Remove cover and clean, wipe fan blades.

 Bedroom and Living Area Move-Out Checklist

-Baseboards: Wipe down in every room.
+- Baseboards — Wipe down in every room.

 Additional Areas

-Storage closets: Empty, sweep, wipe shelves.
+- Storage closets — Empty, sweep, wipe shelves.

 What Oregon Landlords Actually Check

-Top 10 Deduction Items (Ranked by Frequency)
+Top 10 Deduction Items (Ranked by Frequency):

-- Carpet stains and condition — Stains beyond normal wear trigger carpet cleaning deductions ($100-$300) or replacement charges.
+- Carpet stains and condition — Triggers $100-$300 cleaning deductions

-- Stovetop and burner pans — Burned-on food and grease.
+- Stovetop and burner pans — Burned-on food and grease

-- Cabinet interiors — Food residue, grease, staining.
+- Cabinet interiors — Food residue, grease, staining

-- Blinds — Broken, bent, or missing slats.
+- Blinds — Broken, bent, or missing slats

-- Bathroom exhaust fan — Thick dust buildup.
+- Bathroom exhaust fan — Thick dust buildup

 Common Deduction Amounts in Oregon